maddadder/adventurebot/README.md

 1. Copy/Paste in the Publish Profile into Github Actions.
 To configure secrets.ADVENTUREBOT_SLOT1 and PLAYADVENTUREBOT_SLOT1: Navigate to Github repo, Settings, Secrets and Variables, Actions, New Repository Secret.
 Type in ADVENTUREBOT_SLOT1 and paste in the publish settings found in Azure Function/Deployment Slot/Get Publish Profile

-1. Check in your code (which should put your code into slot1)
+1. Make sure your function in slot1 is running and then check in your code (which should put your code into slot1)

 1. keep track of WEBSITE_CONTENTSHARE before you swap.
 WEBSITE_CONTENTSHARE should be unique per slot.
 Make sure that if the swap fails that these settings get reverted.
 I've seen the swap fail have way through and the WEBSITE_CONTENTSHARE setting swapped, but not the website because it failed have way through.